A collaborative approach

 Eco Warriors is an initiative between Te Kura Taiao Collective and Rotorua Primary that aims to integrate science more explicitly within our localised curriculum as well as showcase hands-on science for our Year 7 and 8 tāonga as they transition to high school.

-Localising our science learning
+Localising our science learning - in the field and in the classroom

 Our Eco Warriors program takes students out into the field at Whakarewarewa Living Village to explore geothermal flora and fauna from a Matauranga Māori perspective - understanding what we see in the here and now and learning how our tupuna lived and cared for the whenua in years gone by.